 The purpose of the three above examples is just to show you how individual filers may easily be considered owners of a controlled foreign corporation, without ever intending to do so.

-But, even if the income was not distributed if there are current year earnings and profits (E&P), the U.S. shareholder may still be taxed on their ratable share of Subpart F income, even if that income was not distributed and may never be distributed – see subpart F income.
+But, even if the income was not distributed if there are current year earnings and profits (E&P), the U.S. shareholder may still be taxed on their ratable share of Subpart F income, even if that income was not distributed and may never be distributed – see subpart F income and GILTI Rules.

 In addition to filing this form, if the foreign corporation also has foreign bank accounts, the shareholder may also have to file an annual FBAR.